brendan-robert-1/RelationalSynchronization/README.md

-Relational Synchronization is useful for assisting in simple ETL (Exchange Transform, and Load) operations on data sources.
+Relational Synchronization is useful for assisting in simple ETL (Extract Transform, and Load) operations on data sources.
 Typically this is used when we have a data source that we have to "mirror" in some database.
 For example, if we need to create a condensed and local database for reporting we can use some of the tools of Relational Synchornization to expedite and streamline this process.